tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 | Fat New   |3        |18       |177      |1698     |17295    |176765   |
 +-----------+---------+---------+---------+---------+---------+---------+

-The take-away here is that there is a negligible impact on performance for changing these four views.
+The take-away here is that changing these four views yields a negligible impact on performance for the lambda case, and modest to dramatic improvements in the function pointer case.
 In particular, `take_while_view` produces performance numbers that are so similar to the status quo that the lines completely overlap.
-Where the numbers differ, the new implementations are slightly better for most sizes of input.
+Where the numbers differ only slightly, the new implementations are slightly better for most sizes of input.

 ## The low-cost ones

-The low-cost ones are more ofa mixed bag than the easy ones.
+The low-cost ones are more of a mixed bag than the easy ones.
 Let's first look at `filter_view` and `chunk_by_view`.
 We'll look at the others together, since they are more like each other than these two.

 Let's look at sizes.
 As before, the size penalty is sometimes less, when the